Letters from Lodi

 perspective of multi-award winning wine journalist, Randy Caparoso.

 Peltier Winery announces a Celebration of their Vermentino, recently recognized as being among the five finest Vermentinos in the world

 Vermentino is a white wine grape that is grown in the Mediterranean regions of France's Corsica and Provence, and in Sardinia in Italy.
 Hence, to Moore's way of thinking, this grape variety is quintessentially suited to Lodi, the climate of which is also squarely Mediterranean.
 So for years and years, Moore was practically the only vintner in the California wine industry proselytizing this grape, with unabashed passion.
 Even if more like a lonely voice crying in the wilderness.

 Rod Schatz, the owner/grower of Peltier Winery, has been echoing these sentiments for nearly as long, also to little avail.
-His voice, like Moore's, falling largely on deaf ears, in respect to consumers and an unforgiving marketplace.
+His voice, like Moore's, fell largely on deaf ears, with respect to consumers and an unforgiving marketplace.

 Maybe it's time the entire industry woke up.
-Here's the scoop: The 2021 Peltier Winery Lodi Vermentino ($18) has garned the Grand Gold Medal at the most recent Vermentino International Competition held in Cagliari, the capital of Sardinia.
-In doing so, Peltier's Vermentino was ranked among the top five highest scoring wines in the competition.
+Here's the scoop: The 2021 Peltier Winery Lodi Vermentino ($18) has garnered the Grand Gold Medal at the most recent Vermentino International Competition held in Cagliari, the capital of Sardinia.
+In doing so, Peltier's Vermentino was ranked among the top five highest-scoring wines in the competition.
 This was just the second occasion of this particular judging, but it involved largely the finest Vermentino-based white wines in the world.

 This Grand Gold Medal is a big deal.